AWS IAM Best Practices – Least Privilege & MFA

 • Policy variables can only be used in the Resource element and in string comparisons in the Condition element

-• Policy variables are case sensitive and include variables like aws:username, aws:userid, aws:SourceIp, aws:CurrentTime etc.
+• Policy variables include variables like aws:username, aws:userid, aws:SourceIp, aws:CurrentTime etc.

 AWS Certification Exam Practice Questions